p-ranav/krpci/README.md

 Using the Client Library
 ------------------------

-* Copy the .cpp and .h files in src to your project directory
+* Copy the .cc, .cpp and .h files in src to your project directory
 * Instantiate a KRPCI client object and use the generated functions in krpci_generated.cpp
 * See krpci_test.cpp for a concrete example